CU2018/C_U-Fish-Blender/Project Documents/Project Logs.md

   * rename the texture
   * textures set settings > Bake Mesh Maps > 4096
   * find similar material from preset materials

-## Applying PBR Textures in Blender

-1. UV Unwrap: just like unwrapping a cube before painting each side of it
-   * link texture image and 3d models to make a "cloth" for your model
-   * in the UV editing of Blender, the two functions are really helpful
-     * Average Island Scale (apply this firstly)
-     * Pack Island (apply this secondly)

-2. Need to have the following maps to find in the PBR shader node

-   * Base Color Map

-     * Defines colors of textures
-     * Shadows and highlights are taken off from the base color map, so it is a purely albedo map.

-   * Normal Map

-     * Defines the directions each surface is facing
-     * It also stores the height or strength of each face, so it can create height variance and affect shadows and highlights.
-     * The color space of the Image Texture must be set to "Non-Color Data"

-   * Roughness Map

-     * Defines how rough a surface is
-     * The color space of the Image Texture must be set to "Non-Color Data"

-     * To adjust the pre-set roughness:
-       * insert a Gamma node between the Image Texture node and the Principled BSDF node
-       * If the Gamma value is reduced, the roughness will be increased and vice versa.

-   * Metallic Map

-     * Defines which parts are metallic and which parts are not
-     * Theoretically, materials should either be metallic or non-metallic
-     * The color space of the Image Texture must be set to "Non-Color Data"

-   * Height Map / Displacement Map

-     * Is used to displace the geometry of the mesh
-     * Normal map is used to define fine details of the micro-surface and Height maps can cause larger degree of deformation.
-It usually defines macroscopic levels of displacement

-3.